 What is The Difference Between a Boat and a Ship?

-Another big difference is that the primary function of a ship takes place inside in comparison to the main function of a boat which happens on the outside deck.
+Another big difference is that the primary function of a ship takes place inside.
+The main functions of boats happen on the outside decks.

 When ships had sails a ship was defined by the fact that it would have at least three square-rigged masts and a full bow spirit, anything less than this would be considered a boat.

-Submarines are always referred to as boats, not ships despite the fact that they usually exceed the displacement tonnage required for a boat to be classed as a ship.
+• Submarines are always referred to as boats, not ships – although they usually exceed the displacement tonnage required for a boat to be classed as a ship.

 When Does a Boat Become a Ship?

-Generally speaking, when a boat surpasses 500 tons of displacement it is able to be classified as a ship.
+Generally speaking, when a boat surpasses 500 tons of displacement, it can be classified as a ship.

 The displacement tonnage is the weight of the ship.
 It is calculated by seeing how much water is displaced by the ship and then converting the amount into weight.

-There are a number of other criteria that affect if a vessel is a boat or ship.
+Several other criteria affect whether a vessel is a boat or a ship...

 Can You Call a Ship a Boat?